joerivanarkel/AzureCosmosDB/README.md

 ## Creating a Database

-Firstly i try to get the databse from Azure, with the name of the database.
+Firstly i try to get the database from Azure, with the name of the database.
 If that returns null, i use the `CreateDatabaseIfNoxExistsAsync()` method to try to create the specified database through the CosmosClient.

 ```csharp
 Database database = cosmosClient.GetDatabase(databaseId);